 Resources are the basis for thinking about how you might put a practical activity together for young people.
 Resources give you ideas for topics and tasks.
 In this step, we will look at a range of resources, both physical and online, and ask you to look at what is already available.

 You may be concerned that you have to spend a lot of time creating your own activities but there is a wide variety of ready-made resources available.
 Some can be used as they are.
 Others will need adapting to suit your audience.
 We are going to start by showing you where to find resources, but be aware that you still need to think about the group of young people you’ll work with.
 We’ll come to that a bit later in this course and in more detail in the next course on planning.

 Resources underpin the practical activities that you are going to do in the classroom or outside in the community.
-Choosing an unreliable resource that contains errors or a resource that is inappropriate for your audience, can lead the activity to fail and have limited impact on the young people you work with.
+Choosing an unreliable resource that contains errors or a resource that is inappropriate for your audience, can lead the activity to fail and have a limited impact on the young people you work with.

-For the first part of this activity we would just like you to find resources that look interesting to you, but are still from reliable sources.
+For the first part of this activity, we would just like you to find resources that look interesting to you but are still from reliable sources.

 How to find trusted resources

 Physical resources, such as kits, often come with ready-made tools and materials.
 When looking for physical resources, try and borrow or purchase resources in advance and have a go before your event or workshop.
 They may need to be adapted to suit your intended audience.
 In the UK, resource kits for practical activities are available from STEM Ambassador Hubs.

 Information on the internet can vary in accuracy, reliability, and value because the contents of many websites go through no formal publishing process.
 Websites are created for many different reasons and are not always suitable for educational purposes.
 It is essential to evaluate web material before making use of it.